Feeroozeh Golmohammadi

-Feeroozeh Golmohammadi is an Iranian artist, miniaturist, writer and an illustrator.
-For three years, she worked as the chief editor of an Iranian woman's magazine, Zan-e-Rooz (Today's Woman).
+Feeroozeh Golmohammadi (فیروزه گلمحمدی; born June 21, 1951) is an Iranian artist, miniaturist, writer, and illustrator.
+For three years, she worked as the chief editor of Zan-e-Rooz (lit.
+'Today's Woman'), an Iranian woman's magazine.

 Biography

 Feeroozeh was born on June 21, 1951, in Tehran.
 She began her art education in a high school and obtained a diploma in this field and continued her studies at an art university in Iran.
 Her artistic works have been exhibited in the Middle East, Far East, India, Europe and in the United States.

 Style

 Feeroozeh is primarily a miniaturist.
 Her major technique is hand printing with ink and mixed media.
 She also paints on unconventional papers using the medium of acrylic with additions of calligraphy.
 Her works have been compared to the German artist Sulamith Wülfing.

 Themes

 The mystical Sufi-influenced images occupy an important place in most of her works.